DoctorPCOD/DoctorPCOD/resources.md

 ## Binary Codes

 - [ASCII Code](https://www.ascii-code.com) A full table of ASCII code values in decimal, binary, octal and hexadecimal.
+- [HD44780 Character Codes](https://github.com/DoctorPCOD/DoctorPCOD/blob/main/labs/HD44780_character_codes.pdf) A table of the character codes used in the hd44780 library.
+(It's similar to ASCII for the 7-bit values, and then completely different for the 8-bit values.)

 ## ADC